 Per the Mayo Clinic, nausea, indigestion, heartburn or abdominal pain can all be signs of heartburn.
 Many women write these heart attack-related symptoms off as acid reflux.

 Women May Have Lightheadedness

 According to Goldberg, dizziness, lightheadedness or actually fainting are other symptoms to look for.

 You are suddenly worn out after your typical exercise routine, you aren't exerting yourself, but have fatigue or a "heavy" chest, simple activity like making the bed, walking to the bathroom or shopping makes you excessively tired, or, although you feel exceptionally tired, you also experience sleep disturbance.

 Dr. Cho adds that "stress" sweat (cold, clammy feeling) when there is no real cause for stress or "sweating or shortness of breath accompanied by other symptoms such as chest pain or fatigue," are also signs to look out for.

 Women May Have Neck or Jaw Pain

 Some people may also experience pain in their neck or jaw.
 Dr. Cho notes that you may feel pain that is specific to the left, lower side of the jaw.
 "Learn the signs for heart attack, and remember: Even if you're not sure it's a heart attack, have it checked out," says the American Heart Association.
 "Minutes matter.
 Fast action can save lives – maybe your own.
 Call 911 if you experience heart attack warning signs.
 Calling 911 is almost always the fastest way to get lifesaving treatment."
-And to get through this pandemic without catching coronavirus, don't miss this essential list: Things You Should Never Do Before Your Vaccine
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.